vulcanis-dev/vulcanis-dev/README.md

 - 👋 Hi, I’m @vulcanis-dev
 - 👀 I’m interested in .NET Core / .NET 5 and React.
+I am also starting to look at android application development in .NET.
 - 🌱 I’m currently learning more React, I have recently started looking at the react-router library which is very useful.
 -